If you have money to put into savings, it’s easy to get overwhelmed by the number of options available.

 Additional-rate taxpayers with no PSA will be taxed on the full £900 interest earned.
 This means they will need to pay £405 in income tax.

 You can only save up to £20,000 in ISAs every tax-year.
-This limit applies to all ISAs, so you couldn’t save £20,000 in a cash ISA and £20,000 in a stocks & shares ISA, for example.
+This limit applies across all ISAs, so you couldn’t save £20,000 in a cash ISA and £20,000 in a stocks & shares ISA, for example.
 You would need to split the allowance between the accounts.

 There are no universal rules or limits on withdrawing money from an easy access savings account, although some providers may set their own individual restrictions.